monsoonmaelstrom/book2/book2.md

 “Shit.”
 He takes a breath.
 “Whatever.
 It doesn’t matter.
 Where’s Davy?”

-Now it’s my turn to take a breath.
+Now, it’s my turn to take a breath.
 “Hazel’s gone too.
 That’s why I went to see your mother.
 Amelia was with Hazel last night, and said Hazel told her that’s where she was going.
 Then Hazel didn’t come back.
 Your mother said Iverson took her.
 Alexandria knew and she let it happen.”

 “Fuck.
-So he has both of them.”
+So he has both of them,” Alex snarls.

-“Probably,” I agree.
+“Probably,” I concur.

 “Davy’s been gone since early this morning.
 Almost twelve hours.
 If they’re pushing the horses, and they don’t care about running them into the ground—which is a safe bet—they could be nearly five hundred miles away by now, and if they change out the horses and don’t stop, they’ll make it to Dairuvar long before we have a chance to catch up.”